jespb/Python-M3GP/README.txt

 		- This flag expects an integer with the size of the population;
 		- By default, this value is set to 500.

-	[-r]
-		- States the this is a regression problem.
-		- By default the GSGP tries to classify samples as 0 or 1

 	[-runs number_of_runs]
 		- This flag expects an integer with the number of runs to be made;
 		- By default, this values is set to 30